-- Ban state and local enforcement of any new gun control measures that might come from Washington D.C. in the future that aren’t on the books in Kentucky.
+- Ban state and local enforcement of any new gun control measures that might come from Washington D.C. in the future that aren’t on the books in Nebraska.

 - Shift the focus and attention to any remaining gun control measures on the books in state law

 - Encourage gun rights activists to work in future legislative sessions to repeal those state-level gun control measures as a follow-up.

 Each state-level gun control repeal would then represent a one-two punch, not only ending state enforcement, but automatically ending support for any concurrent federal gun control measure as soon as the state law repeal went into effect.